Reduction for branching multiplicities: Introduction

 Given three subsets $I,J,K$ as above, it is a difficult task to describe the face it defines in the Horn cone: to the best of our knowledge, even the dimension of such a face is not known in general, and our experience is that a computer will only give very limited information related to this problem.
 From a theoretical point of view as well as a computational point of view, both finding linear equations defining this face and points on it is challenging.
-In Section~\ref{sec:examples}, we describe completely the faces corresponding to some relevant examples.
-Moreover, Theorem \ref{theo:thetatypeA} provides a way to find at least one non-trivial element on this face.
+In Section~\ref{sub:big}, we describe completely the faces corresponding to some relevant examples.